 Negative consequences facing the validity of the Transaction itself differ whether there was simply a failure to notify or if the Parties breached a decision prohibiting the merger.
-The validity of any legal transaction carried out to implement an un-notified concentration is dependent upon the issuance of a non-opposition decision by the Authority.
-Parties to a concentration of a concentration subject to modification will therefore only enjoy legal certainty as to its validity of the Operation following an express or tacit clearance from the Authority.
-In contrast, a concentration implemented in breach of a prohibition decision by the Authority is void and may be so declared by a court (following, for instance, an action brought by a competitor or a client of the parties).
+A concentration implemented in breach of a prohibition decision by the Authority is void and may be so declared by a court (following, for instance, an action brought by a competitor or a client of the parties).
+In contrast, under the Act the validity of any legal transaction carried out to implement an un-notified concentration is dependent upon the issuance of a non-opposition decision, although in recent legal proceedings before the Supreme Court the Authority claimed that such transactions (if subject to notification and not notified) are equally void.
+Parties to a concentration subject to notification will therefore only enjoy legal certainty as to its validity following an express or tacit clearance from the Authority.